andrew henderson menu

 Some, however, take the relationship to the extreme.
 The United States is one place where the conversation about rights is so intense that it has produced generations of entitled citizens.

-You have options, and you can choose your citizenship and its accompanying rights and responsibilities.
+You have options.
+You can choose your citizenship and its accompanying rights and responsibilities.

 The bottom line is that you have to be aware of the fine print, especially as a US citizen.
 The laws that you must follow – the real obligations of US citizens are not just about where you live but about the citizenship that follows you no matter where you go.

-So, here are the real obligations of an American citizen, the rules you didn’t know you were signing up for the day you were born or the day you took the oath:
+So, here are the real obligations of being an American citizen: the rules you didn’t know you were signing up for the day you were born or the day you took the oath.

 Report and Pay Taxes on Your Entire Worldwide Income

-The US is one of only two countries in the world to apply citizenship-based taxation.
+The US is one of only two countries in the world that applies citizenship-based taxation.

 That means that you must file and pay taxes on everything you earn, no matter where you earn it or where you live.

-The US does offer the Foreign Earned Income Exclusion that some people can take advantage of, but not everyone can use it, and it only excludes a certain amount of income from taxation.
+The US does offer Foreign Earned Income Exclusion, which some people can take advantage of.
+However, not everyone can use it, and it only excludes a certain amount of income from taxation.

 Report All Foreign Accounts

-The IRS uses a law called FATCA to basically force every banker in the world to act as an unpaid adviser to the IRS.
-If your combined holdings in foreign bank accounts – personal and financial – exceed $10,000, you must file Form FBAR (Report of Foreign Bank and Financial Accounts) FBAR to report those accounts to the IRS.
+The IRS uses a law called FATCA to force every banker in the world to act as its unpaid adviser.
+If your combined holdings in foreign bank accounts – personal and financial – exceed US$10,000, you must file Form FBAR (Report of Foreign Bank and Financial Accounts) FBAR to report those accounts to the IRS.

 There are also people on the list from places like Myanmar and even companies that US citizens are forbidden from doing business with.